VA Capitol Health Care Network

 About the VA Capitol Health Care Network

-All staff members within VISN 5 are committed to providing quality clinical care to Veterans, both on an inpatient and outpatient basis, with emphasis placed on outpatient primary care.
-Through the dedicated efforts of our staff, the network had six of its clinical programs recognized by the Veterans Health Administration as "VA Clinical Programs of Excellence."
+All VISN 5 staff are committed to providing safe, high-quality clinical care to Veterans, on an inpatient and outpatient basis.
+Through the dedicated efforts of our staff, the VISN had six of its clinical programs recognized by the Veterans Health Administration as "VA Clinical Programs of Excellence."
 These are:

-Each of these programs serves as national models for Veterans' health care.
+Each of these programs serves as a national model for Veterans' health care.